-36. Climate Related Risk
+35. Climate Related Risk

-The JMMB Group acknowledges that climate change can have serious implications for our business and our clients going forward.
-We understand that the effects of climate change may pose physical, transition, and other risks that could impact our operations and financial performance.
-This disclosure outlines these potential risks while also highlighting opportunities related to a low-carbon, sustainable economy and our plans to develop a framework to address this emerging risk area.
+The JMMB Group is committed to addressing the impacts of climate change on our business and our clients.
+We recognize climate change as a significant emerging risk with both threats and opportunities.
+This disclosure outlines potential risks, categorized as physical and transition risks, that could disrupt our financial performance as well as opportunities related to a low-carbon, sustainable economy and our plans to develop a framework to address this emerging risk area.